rodrigrv/createdbythao.github.io/README.md

-# createdbythao.github.io
+# Createdbythao Portfolio

 Portfolio Website for showcasing current and future graphic design works.

-## New Portfolio Launched
+## Portfolio Launched!!

 Check out the new porfolio that we made.
 It's got the most up to date and current projects that I've worked on.

-## Updated portfolio coming s0on

-In the process of adding a new portfolio site for 2019 works.
-Check in soon for the latest works.
+Follow the link: https://createdbythao.com

+### Featured works

+- Beauty Bar on 13
+- Lighting After Dark
+- Expanse Entertainment
+- FastPass
+- Thanksgiving
+- Luxe Apartments
+- Mystical Bluebonnets